 Try Walking First Instead of Running

-There are certain things that badly affect your running routine.
+There are things that badly affect your running routine.
 However, a few changes might help you with it.
 As a result, you can have a pleasant and safe treadmill exercise that does not ruin your lower body.

 A brilliant method to prepare your step is to go at a slow and controllable speed.
 The heel-to-toes strike can be well-managed if you start with walking first.
 Walking first lets you have a firm hold on your steps and helps you maintain the balance and speed that you will be needing.